Basicbay/Basicbay/README.md

 ## Hi there,  I’m Bay 👨🏻‍💻
 * 🌱 I'm currently learning ...
-Node.js
+Node.js and Golang
 * 🔥 I'm learning and practicing even more !
 * 🎓 Bachelor of Science in Innovation Technology